A Tactical Urbanism Project

 Improving accessibility for everyone requires change in public spaces that are both privately and publicly funded and owned.
 Those who perform cost-benefit analyses of development projects do not yet have a tool to properly factor in accessibility.
 Without a tool that allows comprehensive cost-benefit comparisons in a dollar term, governments are not able to identify the tax dollars required, nor determine appropriate cost-sharing schemes with the building industry to co-create accessible spaces.

-Our team is committed to the project’s main purpose: to seek out opportunities for improving meaningful access for persons of all abilities in the public spaces of HRM.
+Our team is committed to the project’s main purpose: to seek out opportunities for improving meaningful access for persons of all abilities in public spaces.

 Making “tactical” accessibility